 Make use of the tags/keywords.
 At the bottom of the item listing form, you'll see an option for "Tags."
 This allows people to search by keywords and find your items in the Marketplace.
 You must use tags in addition to quality descriptions for your items to be found.
 In addition to words explaining the color, materials, symbols and components, describe the style and general feeling or subject of the piece.
 You never know who will land on your shop, so be as thorough as possible.

 In your email signatures, link to the URL of your FestivalNet profile or the URL of your store.
 Also add your FestivalNet URL to your business cards and start collecting email addresses at your events to start an email campaign anouncing new items listed for sale in your shop.
 You should also do email marketing telling your fans/customers where you will be exhibiting and any news you have about your business.

 If you have a website or blog, insert a customized shop button to drive visitors to your FestivalNet shop.

-- Help bring traffic to your shop by marketing it!
+Help bring traffic to your shop by marketing it!
 Be sure to regularly share your shop link on your social network pages.
 If you have a facebook or twitter account, talk it up to your followers.
 Chances are they'll be likely to click through to your shop, and you may gain a new customer!
-If you don't know what your shop URL is, get in touch with customer service, we'll help you out!
+If you don't know what your shop URL is, get in touch with member support, we'll help you out!